IssacMathai/IssacMathai/README.md

 I’ve been programming in Python since 2018, so I feel the most comfortable with it.

-At university, I'm mainly programming in Java but also learning React, Typescript and Node.js.
+At university, I'm mainly programming in Java while also learning React, Typescript and Node.js.

 In this GitHub you will find some personal projects of mine.
 <!---